Kraft Dinner is an abomination. If you don’t think so, it’s because you’ve fallen victim to a lie, one that demeans both you and cheese.

-When we first moved off campus, my college roommates and I didn’t mind eating KD, frequently.
+I used to eat KD.
+When we first moved off campus, my college roommates and I ate it a lot.
 The convenience of the stuff eclipsed all other considerations—taste for instance.
-We did eventually tire of it, so we changed it up a little.
-We added a dollop of mustard or diced onions and, of course, hot dogs cut in little pink hockey pucks.
+We did eventually tire of it, so we attempted to gussy it up a little by adding a dollop of mustard or diced onions.
+If it was a special meal, we’d add cut up hot dogs.
 These attempts did not really redeem the meal because the core element didn’t change; it was still Kraft Dinner.

 As evidence, I give you